shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 Download v2rayN for windows platform [here](https://github.com/2dust/v2rayN/releases).
 Other versions is also available.

-Lauch v2rayN and choose `Scan QR code in the screen`, then the your v2ray server will be added automatically.
+In your VPS server, input `v2ray qr` to get a link of generate your v2ray QR code and open it in your browser.
+Make sure the image of QR code is visible, then Launch v2rayN and choose `Scan QR code in the screen`.
+Your v2ray server will be added automatically.

 **Enjoy it!**